chaoabunga/mnscripts/README.md

 # chc-scripts
 Scripts for installing and updating Chaincoin easily.
+Experimental script, use at your own risk!!!

 On a brand new VPS type: